Chapter 4. User Management

 Next, there are a few steps you need to perform in the Red Hat Single Sign-On Admin Console.
 Click the

 Authentication left menu item and go to the

 Registration flow from the drop down list on this page.

 Set the 'reCAPTCHA' requirement to

 Required by clicking the appropriate radio button.
 This will enable reCAPTCHA on the screen.
 Next, you have to enter in the reCAPTCHA site key and secret that you generated at the Google reCAPTCHA Website.
-Click on the 'Configure' button that is to the right of the reCAPTCHA flow entry and enter in the reCAPTCHA site key and secret on this config page.
+Click on the 'Actions' button that is to the right of the reCAPTCHA flow entry, then "Config" link, and enter in the reCAPTCHA site key and secret on this config page.

 Recaptcha Config Page

 The final step you have to do is to change some default HTTP response headers that Red Hat Single Sign-On sets.
 Red Hat Single Sign-On will prevent a website from including any login page within an iframe.
 This is to prevent clickjacking attacks.
 You need to authorize Google to use the registration page within an iframe.
 Go to the

 Realm Settings left menu item and then go to the